 Book your holiday plan for Sikkim tourism now, and get a chance to view the majestic beauty of this Northeastern paradise where the enchanting landscapes, lush valleys, gorgeous mountain peaks, pristine lakes and breathtaking monasteries will leave you in awe.
 Enjoy the peaceful aura of this kingdom and make some great memories in this beautiful land.

 Unlimited Choices.
 Trusted Agents.
 Best Prices.
 Happy Memories.

-Exciting Sikkim: Gangtok, Lachen & Pelling Tour Package
+Exciting Sikkim: Gangtok, Lachen & Pelling Package

 Places To Visit In Sikkim

 Let the experts guide you to the best of this mesmerizing destinationView All

 Located at a height of 17100 feet above sea level, Gurudongmar Lake in Sikkim is the second-highest lake in India.
 Needless to say, with an altitude of such magnitude, the lake defies all description.
 Located just about 5 km south of the Indo-China border and about 190 kilometers from the capital city of Gangtok, the lake h...